topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ vi ~/vcp/sources/dev.drivers/i2c/lcd.h
 ```

-After editing the code, go to the following directory and run the build command:
+After editing the code, go to the following directory and run the following build command:
 ```
 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
+This generates a firmware image and uses the ***FWDN*** tool to flash the generated image to the VCP-G.
-Once the code is successfully flashed and executed, the LCD will display the message Hello TOPST on the screen, confirming that I2C communication is working properly.
+After the code is successfully flashed and executed, the LCD displays the message "Hello TOPST" on the screen, confirming that I2C communication is working properly.
 </br></br></br></br>

 # 4. VCP SPI